3. The Dublin procedure

 You will be declared on the run (“en fuite” in French) if you missed one or more appointments at the prefecture, the Ofii, with the police or at the airport.
 Recently, more and more people are said to be “on the run”.This happens as soon as the asylum application is submitted because the prefectures have been assigning more asylum seekers to house arrest, which implies asylum seekers are obliged to sign in regularly at a police station.
 In addition, the appointment letters for the prefectures are sometimes written in such frightening terms (“appointment at the expulsion office, come with your luggage, go to the border police office in order for execution of the transfer”) that asylum seekers are afraid to go...and are declared to be “on the run”.

-Warning: If you are declared to be “on the run”, you should rapidly get in touch with a lawyer or an association to challenge this status before ant administrative court (see the Gisti jurisprudence note and the model-letters for asking the court for interim relief).
+Warning: If you are declared to be “on the run”, you should rapidly get in touch with a lawyer or an association to challenge this status before an administrative court by justifying, for example, your absences to prefecture convocations (see the Gisti jurisprudence note and the model-letters for asking the court for interim relief).

 E. Consequences for your asylum request